 Head and neck tumors are located next to vital structures; unchecked tumor growth can be devastating.
 Depending on the stage of head, neck, throat, mouth or tongue cancer, combined treatments of surgery, chemotherapy and radiation may be needed for some tumors.
 Treatment options also are affected by the type and extent of cancer, patient’s overall health and personal preferences.

 Throat cancer encompasses cancerous tumors that develop in your throat or tonsils.
 The number of patients experiencing severe weight loss or needing a feeding tube was reduced by almost 50% in the patients receiving proton therapy.
-And three months after treatment, proton therapy patients also reported significantly less dry mouth.2
+And three months after treatment, proton therapy throat cancer patients also reported significantly less dry mouth.2

 This type of oral cancer forms in the base or front of the tongue and usually develops in the thin, flat surface cells.
 These tumors typically require high doses of radiation.
-Proton therapy may help prevent damage to your lips, salivary glands, jawbone, thyroid gland and spinal cord.
+Proton therapy for tongue cancer may help prevent damage to your lips, salivary glands, jawbone, thyroid gland and spinal cord.
 In some cases, it may also decrease your risk of developing an impaired ability to taste, swallow, eat and talk.

-These cancers usually begin in the squamous cells that line the moist, mucosal surfaces inside the nose and sinus cavities.
+Nasal cancers usually begin in the squamous cells that line the moist, mucosal surfaces inside the nose and sinus cavities.
 Proton therapy may better target tumors within these tight confines of your head and nasal structure because the eyes, mouth, brain and important nerves and blood vessels are usually located near the tumor.
 Greater radiation precision may also decrease your risk of sensory impairments, such as the ability to smell, taste, swallow and talk.
 In some cases, proton therapy improved disease control and survival in patients with para-nasal sinus tumors.4, 5, 6

 Proton therapy is often the best way to treat recurrent tumors in areas that have previously been treated with radiation therapy.